AngleProtocol/angle-docs/core-module/other-aspects/collateral-ratio.md

 ## 🔎 TL;DR

-* Thanks to its two types of liquidity providers (HAs and SLPs), Angle Core module is over-collateralized.
+- Thanks to its two types of liquidity providers (HAs and SLPs), Angle Core module is over-collateralized.
-* Due to the Core module structure, the exact level of over-collateralization that will be reached is still hard to determine.
+- Due to the Core module structure, the exact level of over-collateralization that will be reached is still hard to determine.
+Live collateral ratio of the Core module can be checked on the [Analytics](https://analytics.angle.money)

 ## 📐 Collateral Ratio Structure